Gloomhonk/TmbToMidi/README.md

 	* If successful, you should see the song information appear in the main window.
 4. Click **Generate MIDI** and choose a location to save the MIDI file.

 If you have any questions or issues then feel free to ask the [Trombone Champ Modding discord](https://discord.gg/KVzKRsbetJ).
-If asked for a log file, this can be found in your app folder.
+Log files can be found in the app's folder.

 <a id="features"></a>
 ## Features